myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-16T01:13:26.103Z
+>
+> The option has been added to deck.blue to hide the number of reactions on posts!
+Use this option if you want to enjoy Bluesky without worrying about the numbers on posts

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-15T10:41:57.481Z
 >
 > @skeetstats.xyz !optin